-Original message requirements (worth up to 30 points):
+Original message requirements:

-- Due as indicated on the calendar by midnight - 200-300 words in length - Make direct connections between the video and the textbook information - Include personal experiences and reactions
+- Due as indicated on the calendar by midnight - Minimum of 250 words in length - Make direct connections between the video and the textbook information - Include personal experiences and reactions

-Reply message requirements (worth up to 20 points):
+Reply message requirements:

-- Two replies due at midnight as indicated on the course calendar - Minimum of 100 words each - Ask questions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"
+- Two replies due at midnight as indicated on the course calendar - Minimum of 50-100 words each - Ask guestions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"

-Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
+Quizzes: There will be 12 individual chapter quizzes.
 They are open book.
 These quizzes will vary in format and you will be given 2 attempts on each quiz.
-Quizzes are worth 20 points each.
-There is also a one-time culture concept quiz, that will simply test your knowledge regarding culture - this is a low stakes quiz worth 10 points.

 Reading Assignments: There are two reading assignments this semester.
-The material and assignment are provided under the "Assignments" area in Blackboard.
+The material and assignments are provided under the "Assignments" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.
-This assignment is worth 100 points.

 Cultural Food Assignment: Specifics and details are in Blackboard.
-Worth 120 points

 Film Analysis: Watching a film of my choosing and applying the concepts you have learned about culture.
 Specifics and details are in Blackboard.
-Worth 100 points

 Final Exam: Cumulative Exam.
 All multiple choice.
-Worth 100 points